Seeing a rash on a child's skin can be very worrying for many parents, who often fear it could be a sign of a deadly disease like meningitis.

-But if the child is unwell or if there’s swelling of lips, tongue or breathing problems, you should see a doctor urgently or go to A&E.
+But, if the child is unwell or if there's swelling of lips, tongue or breathing problems, you should see a doctor urgently or go to A and E.

 Do all your loved ones know the signs & symptoms?💛 Meningitis can affect anyone and recognising it early can save a life.
 Share this post & order some free wallet sized cards today to hand out to your friends & family:https://t.co/CTiqlQb03n pic.twitter.com/uGdV7CqQGh— Meningitis Now (@MeningitisNow) January 11, 2018

 And Dr Sweta Rai of the British Association of Dermatologists warns parents not try to diagnose rashes from internet pictures.

 "It can be tempting for parents to use the internet to diagnose a rash; we strongly advise against this," she says.